fykaa/linux-basics-course/docs/08-Storage-in-Linux/04-DAS-NAS-and-SAN.md

   - Now that you are familiar with basic of storage in Linux lets learn about external storage.

-  - DAS - Direct Attached Storage, external storage is attached directly to the host system tha requires the space.
+  - DAS - Direct Attached Storage, external storage is attached directly to the host system that requires the space.
   - NAS - Network Attached Storage quite similar to NFS server.
   - SAN - Storage Aread Network, this technology uses a fiber channel for providing high-speed storage.